-After the license has expired, you will have a grace period which equals 1 month since the expiration date.
-During this period, the program functionality will not be limited by any means.
+A grace period of 2 month is granted after the expiration of license for purpose of renewal.
+During this period, the product functionality is not limited.
 After this period, processing of all user accounts in all organizations will be stopped; scheduled jobs will be terminated with failure.
-In both cases, a notification message will be shown to notify you that your license is either about to be expired or has expired.
+In both cases, a notification message will be shown to notify you that the license is either about to be expired or has expired.

 The restore abilities will continue to function regardless of whether your license has expired or not.

-If exceeded by more than 20 mailboxes or more than 20% of the license count (whichever is greater), you will be able to continue to process these 20 (or 20%) extra mailboxes according to the FIFO queue logic (that is, "first in — first out"); no more additional mailboxes will be processed.
+If you exceed the license by more than 20 user accounts or more than 20% of the license count (whichever is greater), Veeam Backup for Microsoft 365 allows you to process these 20 (or 20%) extra user accounts according to the FIFO queue logic (that is, "first in — first out"); no additional accounts are allowed.

-The grace period in this case equals 2 months.
-After this period, processing of excessive mailboxes (in FIFO queue) will be stopped; no more extra mailboxes will be queued for processing.
-The corresponding messages will be displayed in the UI and written to the log.
+The grace period in this case is 2 months.
+After this period, processing of excessive user accounts (in FIFO queue) will be stopped; no more extra accounts will be queued for processing.

 The restore abilities will continue to function regardless of the grace period state.